 What you will learn

-- Understand how Java's exception-handling mechanism works and learn how to apply exception-handling to Java applications
+- Understand Java's exception-handling mechanism and how to effectively manage exceptions in your Java applications

-- Learn how to use elements from the Java API library, including the Collections classes
+- Utilize elements from the Java API library, including the Collections classes, to enhance your programs with powerful data structures and algorithms

 How you will benefit

-- Prepare yourself for an entry-level position as a Java programmer
+- Equip yourself with the necessary skills and knowledge needed for an entry-level position as a Java programmer

-- Further your career in coding by learning a new programming language
+- Advance your coding career by expanding your knowledge with a new programming language

-- Set yourself apart from competitors by refining your skills in a regulated environment
+- Stand out from the competition by honing your skills in a structured and regulated learning environment

-- Create Java programs that can be shown to prospective employers or used as a portfolio piece
+- Develop Java programs that can be showcased to potential employers or used as valuable portfolio pieces

 Nat Dunn founded Webucator in 2003 to combine his passion for technical training with his business expertise and to help companies benefit from both.
 His previous experience was in sales, business and technical training, and management.
 Nat has an MBA from Harvard Business School and a BA in International Relations from Pomona College.